 This is a fundamental shift that meetings and events have to keep in mind.
 As technology changes, so too do the needs and expectations of attendees.
 It's especially crucial as hybrid events continue to grow in popularity, it will become crucial for venues to have the technology capabilities and infrastructure in place to support them in order to deliver memorable experiences.

 How you can make a shift

-Now may seem like an uncertain time to be bullish, but fortune favours the bold.
-Make sure you plan changes accordingly, all steps should be mapped out and your research should be done, but don't be afraid to be bullish in your plans.
-Fear of covid may have been relevant this time last year, but it's time to stop letting it hold you back.
+Now may seem like an uncertain time to be daring, but fortune favours the bold.
+Make sure you plan changes accordingly, all steps should be mapped out and your research should be done, but don't be afraid to be forthcoming in your plans.
+Fear of the pandemic may have been relevant this time last year, but it's time to stop letting it hold you back.

 Your stakeholders are expecting business as usual and if they can't get it from you, they'll get it from someone else.
 The next few months are critical for your future success so ensure you're poised for further change and become a leader in your industry.